I will show you how easy it is to make delicious authentic German Rouladen, the ultimate comfort food, perfect for the fall and winter season.

 To thicken the sauce, I add about 1-2 tablespoons of butter and 1-2 tablespoons of flour to a skillet or the dutch oven.
 I melt the butter over medium heat, stir it well with the flour, and then add the reserved liquid and 1-2 tablespoons of tomato paste.
 Then I bring everything to a boil and cook it over low heat to create a thick sauce.
 If it ends up too thick, you can always add some more red wine or bouillon.
 If the sauce is not thick enough, you can add more flour or cornstarch.
-Lastly, I season the sauce well with fresh ground pepper and salt.
+Lastly, I season the sauce well with a little salt and fresh-ground black pepper.

 I put the rouladen back into the dutch oven into the sauce and coat them evenly with sauce.
 Should they have cooled down, I gently reheat them in the sauce.

 While you can eat this classic German dish with anything you like, there are some very traditional sides.

 Braised red cabbage is the classic accompaniment for Rouladen.
 Feel free to serve your Rouladen with any vegetable you like, though.